ACHS is currently closed due to COVID-19. Please check back soon for further updates. Questions? Email us: firstname.lastname@example.org

 The Adams County Historical Society is located at the Wolf House, 368 Springs Avenue, on the south end of the Lutheran Theological Seminary Campus at Gettysburg.
 Free parking is available along Springs Avenue.
 Our facility is handicap-accessible through the rear entrance.
 All other patrons must enter via the front door.

 - Wednesday - Friday: 9AM-12PM & 1PM-4PM

 Your Visit to ACHS

 Visitors are always welcome at the Adams County Historical Society and appointments are not necessary during our regular operating hours.
 Researchers will be asked to sign in and review our research policy, a copy of which is on our website.
 Society members can research free of charge, and non-members are asked for a $10 donation.
 We rely on these small donations and the work of our dedicated staff and volunteers to maintain the research rooms and assist the public in the best way that we can.

-Others who visit the society are interested in learning more about a house or other historic site in the county.
-For this type of research, we have the tax records of every township and borough in the county dating to its founding.
+Others who visit the society are interested in learning more about a historic house or other significant site in the county.
+For this type of research, we have the tax records of every township and borough in the county dating to its founding in 1800.
 We also have deed books and other property-related documents that are key to understanding the history of a house or farm.

-Finally, the ACHS is known for its Battle of Gettysburg Research Room and Library where authors and Civil War enthusiasts can utilize rare collections of Gettysburg-related materials.
-The crown jewel of this room is our collection of hundreds of civilian accounts of the Battle of Gettysburg and Lincoln’s 1863 visit.
+ACHS is also known for its Battle of Gettysburg Research Room and Library where authors and Civil War enthusiasts can utilize rare collections of Gettysburg-related materials.
+The crown jewel of this room is our collection of hundreds of civilian accounts of the Battle of Gettysburg and Lincoln’s Gettysburg Address.
 This collection has been widely used by authors and students of the battle in books, papers, and other published materials.

-Below: The Wolf House (1883), headquarters of the Adams County Historical Society.
+Below: The Wolf House (1883), current headquarters of the Adams County Historical Society.